OlivierMounicq/XL-Deploy/README.md

 # XL-Deploy

-XL deploy queries : how to use the API to get data
+XL Deploy offers an API to use the application